Hardin-Pope Counties Multi-Jurisdictional Hazard Mitigation Planning

 - Federal Emergency Management Agency.
 Local Mitigation Planning Handbook.
 Retrieved on: July 11, 2023.
 Retrieved from: https://www.fema.gov/sites/default/files/documents/fema_local-mitigation-planning-handbook_052023.pdf

 - Federal Emergency Management Agency.
-Local Mitigation Planning Policy Guide, Effective April 19, 2023.
-Retrieved on: July 7, 2023.
-Retrieved from: https://www.fema.gov/sites/default/files/documents/fema_local-mitigation-planning-policy-guide_042022.pdf
+Local Mitigation Planning Policy Guide, Retrieved on: May 12, 2025.
+Retrieved from: https://www.fema.gov/sites/default/files/documents/fema_hmd_local-mitigation-planning-policy-guide_2025.pdf